Court of High Commission: Elizabethan era

 Clegg also argued that towards the end of Elizabeth's reign, the Court of High Commission's critics grew considerably.
 Clegg credits the criticism to the courts "extension of its authority as an ecclesiastical court of appeal into judicial matters that arguably belonged within the jurisdiction of the common law."

 The Court of High Commission would see to matters of matrimony and the separation of couples.
 As noted by Eric Josef Carlson, "As early as 1566, the commissioners had, rather than ordering cohabitation as was usual in these cases, sanctioned a 'cooling off period' during which one couple could continue to live apart."
 Carlson goes on to explain that when the wife refused to consider rejoining her husband, the court would exercise its power and excommunicate the wife.
 When the Court issued these orders of separation, they would include the payment of alimony to the wives, as was the case in 1575 and 1578.
-It is important to note that Carlson states the following: "the commissioners stopped well short of creating a new form either of divorce or of permanent legal separation.
+Carlson states the following: "the commissioners stopped well short of creating a new form either of divorce or of permanent legal separation.
 Since this approach was adopted only five times in twenty years, it was clearly undertaken only with reluctance and only when it was the most practical solution."